Yashgupta9330/task12/README.md

 3. Install dependencies:

-With npm: npm i
+With npm:
- or
+npm install
+Or with yarn:
-with yarn: yarn i
+yarn i

 ### Running the Application